SCCapstone/CapiStonsker/README.md

 ## Testing

-* This is where our testing scripts will be placed.
-This section will be updated in CSCE 492.
+* TODO: add commands needed to run tests
+* Tests can be found in the `tests` folder

 ## Authors